sds/haml-lint/README.md

-`-i`/`--include-linter`   | Specify which linters you specifically want to run `-x`/`--exclude-linter`   | Specify which linters you _don't_ want to run `-r`/`--reporter`         | Specify which reporter you want to use to generate the output `--[no-]color`            | Whether to output in color `--[no-]summary`          | Whether to output a summary in the default reporter `--show-linters`          | Show all registered linters
+`-i`/`--include-linter`   | Specify which linters you specifically want to run `-x`/`--exclude-linter`   | Specify which linters you _don't_ want to run `-r`/`--reporter`         | Specify which reporter you want to use to generate the output `--fail-fast`             | Specify whether to fail after the first file with lint `--fail-level`            | Specify the severity above which the lint should fail `--[no-]color`            | Whether to output in color `--[no-]summary`          | Whether to output a summary in the default reporter `--show-linters`          | Show all registered linters